-Drexel Engineering is pleased to welcome five new faculty members this coming academic year.
+Drexel Engineering is pleased to welcome four new faculty members this month.

-Dr. Finley Shapiro will be joining the Department of Engineering Technology as assistant clinical professor in September.
+Finley Shapiro, PhD, joins the Department of Engineering Technology as assistant clinical professor.
 He holds a PhD in electrical engineering from the Massachusetts Institute of Technology, an MBA from Temple University, and is licensed as a Professional Engineer in five states and the District of Columbia.
 Shapiro previously taught at Drexel in the Department of Electrical and Computer Engineering, during which time he was a faculty advisor to the first two solar powered race car teams and led the Drexel Electric Minibus Project.
 Since then, he has taught solar energy system design in the Department of Architectural Engineering at Penn State University, and electrical engineering at Temple and Villanova Universities.
 Shapiro's experience in industry includes the design of solar energy systems, forensic investigations of fires and other electrical accidents, arc flash hazard analysis, and database development.
 He has also been the chief operating officer of a start-up solar panel manufacturer, and has published articles on electrical safety and fires in solar arrays.
 Most recently he has been working on interconnections between solar energy systems and electric power systems in buildings, and on combining solar electricity generation and agriculture.

 Additionally, two faculty members will join the College of Engineering beginning in January 2021.